dysosmus/miniflux/README.markdown

 	# Update all feeds in 60 minutes (updates the 8 oldest feeds each time with a total of 120 feeds).
     * */4 * * *  cd /path/to/miniflux && php cronjob.php --call-interval=4 --update-interval=60 >/dev/null 2>&1

+Note: cronjob.php can also be called from the web; in this case specify the options as GET variables.
+For example: http://yourpersonalserver/miniflux/cronjob.php?call-interval=4&update-interval=60

 ### How Miniflux update my feeds from the user interface?

 Miniflux use an Ajax request to refresh each subscription.